TheXTech is a free and open-source game engine for Mario-like platforming games. There is a complete and extended

 your distro, feel free to report to me and try to compile the game from the sources to get it to work

 on your side.
-Right now there are x86_64 and 32-bit x86 builds that were made, ARM wasn't built by the
+Right now there are x86_64, ARM64, and 32-bit x86 builds that were made.

 If prebuilt packages doesn't work, or you want to run the game on non-x86 architectures, please build it from the source code.